Top fun things to do with children in Nepal

 Spotted deer, blackbuck, Hog deer, and Sambar deer are the four types of deer.
 You can also spot marsh mugger crocodiles, great one-horned rhino, wild boars, and countless bird species when you go on a canoe ride or take a jungle walk.

 If you are at Sauraha, you can walk to the Elephant breeding centre.
-If you opt for the quieter area of Jagatpur, you can visit the Gharial (another type of freshwater crocodile) breeding centre.
+However, if you opt for the quieter area of Jagatpur, you can visit the Gharial (another type of freshwater crocodile) breeding centre.

 Bandipur, an old trading post, is lovely for short hikes in the surroundings or to chill out.
 It is an excellent place to break your journey from Kathmandu to Pokhara or from Pokhara to Chitwan.